 All files targeted at a specific region should be contained in the same set of folders which will need to have their geographic region changed to the one closest to the primary users of this content.

-The parent Training folder was changed to the Australia, Sydney region which cascaded to all its subfolders.
-The only remaining task now is to change the geographic storage region of the remaining five video folders to their respective regions.
+If that Training folder's region was changed to Australia, Sydney, all of the subfolders ("Videos-en-AU","Videos-fr-BE","Videos-fr-FR" and "Videos-es-ES" for our example) are now also stored in the Australia, Sydney region.
+The next task is to change the geographic storage region of the remaining five video folders to their respective regions.

-Such a simple design with some minor configuration changes like this could noticeably enhance performance and reduce costs.
+A simple design like this with some minor configuration changes like this could noticeably enhance performance and reduce costs, even when your users are widely scattered geographically.

 The Global acceleration features configuration option affects the file transfer routes between your users and your selected storage region.
 Files.com recommends letting us connect users to their closest server.
 This feature attempts to optimize the network connection between users and File.com storage.